 How to Determine Your Ideal Blog Post Length

 Your average blog post length largely depends on two factors: target audience and subject.

 Consider Your Topic

-One of the first things you should consider is the extent of detailing your topic requires.
+The first thing that influences your ideal blog post length is the extent of detailing your topic requires.
 Don’t make your article lengthy just for the sake of it.
 Your goal should be to make it relevant and useful, regardless of its length.

 Consider Your Target Audience

-Secondly, your average blog post length is also influenced by your target audience.
+Secondly, your best blog post length is also influenced by your target audience.
 You should have a clear understanding of user demographics including ages, genders, occupations, and preferences.